PostTHE 10 STEPS FOR A SUCCESSFUL PROJECT

 If you’re looking for a sleeker, sober look, Flexpipe’s stainless tubes matched with chrome-plated joints could very well match your taste.

-And since the price of steel tubes and fittings is much lower than aluminum extrusions, once they’ve discovered the tubular systems and how easy it is to use, many companies will start integrating the tubular products as much as they can in the production environment, especially when they don’t need the heavy duty aspect or the precision provided by the strut profiles.
-Using steel pipes tubular systems therefore gives them the opportunity to cut the costs, without any downside.
+And since the price of steel tubes and fittings is much lower than aluminum extrusions, once they’ve discovered the tubular systems and how easy it is to use, many companies will start integrating the tubular products as much as they can in the production environment.
+Especially when they don’t need the heavy-duty aspect or the precision provided by the strut profiles.
+Using steel pipes tubular systems, therefore, allows them to cut the costs without any downside.